kaspermunch/kaspermunch.github.io/index.md

 <div class="inner">
 <header class="major">
 <h2>The Group</h2>
-<p>We use population genomics to address fundamental mechanisms of evolution.</p>
+<p>We use population genomic analysis to address the fundamental mechanisms of evolution - with a special affinity for the unique role of sex chromosomes and meiotic drive.</p>
 </header>
 </div>
 </section>